dipuk0506/SpinalNet-Applications/README.md

-# New Applications of SpinalNet
+# SpinalNet: New Applications and Improvements

-## We create this repository to share new and new applications of SpinalNet.
+## We create this repository to share new applications and improvements on SpinalNet.

 ## Steps to share codes.
 ### 1. Fork this repository.